Stuart Price: Other production work

 Price co-produced the Scissor Sisters album Night Work, released on 28 June 2010.
 The first track to be released from the album was "Invisible Light", followed by singles "Fire With Fire" and "Any Which Way".

 In 2010, Price produced Take That's studio album Progress which saw Robbie Williams return to the band.
 Progress was the biggest selling album of 2010 and the second fastest selling British album of all time.
 In 2011, he worked as a producer on Hard-Fi's 2011 album Killer Sounds.
 He worked with the band for second single "Fire in the House".
 In May 2012, the fourth Scissor Sisters album Magic Hour was released with two tracks produced by Stuart Price: "The Secret Life of Letters" and "Somewhere".

 For the London 2012 Olympic Games, Price was asked to create a theme song as the keystone of what director Danny Boyle called the "sonic branding" of the games.
 Intended to be played in multiple venues, Price set out to create a modular piece, "Different elements can layer on top of each other to create a fast-paced version for the velodrome, something slow for the background on TV, or a triumphant version of it for the medal ceremonies."

-In 2014, Price produced multiple tracks on Take That's seventh studio album III.
+In 2014, Price produced multiple tracks on Take That's seventh studio album III, their first album since the departures of Jason Orange and Robbie Williams.
+He also produced three tracks on their follow-up 2017 album, Wonderland, and their 2018 reimagined greatest hits compilation, Odyssey.

 In 2015, Price produced the critically acclaimed studio album Get to Heaven by Manchester-based band Everything Everything which Digital Spy described as "a contender for album of the year".
 Q also awarded the album 5 stars.

 In 2017, Price produced with many different people.
 His first venture was with Kiesza on her 2017 single, entitled "Dearly Beloved", which is expected to be the lead single on her upcoming second album.
 He also was credited as Jacques Lu Cont when remixing The Knocks's single "Trouble", featuring vocals from Absofacto.
 The song became the second single to be released from their fifth extended play, entitled Testify.